techmunk/sassphp/README.md

     $sass = new Sass();
     $sass->setStyle(Sass::STYLE_COMPRESSED);

-The new additions to this build from the [Sensational](https://github.com/sensational/sassphp) codebase are:
-* Camel case rename of `compile_file` to `compileFile`
+As the [Libsass](https://github.com/hcatlin/libsass) library has matured to get closer to 100% SASS coverage, so this extension has also matured:
-* SASS file compilation is now an array when a source map is enabled.
-Otherwise, as per normal, it's a string.
+* SASS file compilation is an array when a source map file is specified.
 * The ability to define source comments
+* The ability to embed the source map into the CSS output
+* The ability to specify .SASS file input instead of .SCSS
 * The ability to set a source map path, required when generating a dedicated .map file

-It also reports itself as the `Sassyphpras` version of the Apache SASS module to help differentiate builds.
+* The ability to define a root directory for the source map itself
+* PHP 5.4 to PHP 7.1 (nightly) support

-The output of `compileFile()` is now an array instead of a string, allowing both compiled SASS file and .map file to be generated in the same function call.
+The output of `compileFile()` is an array when creating source map files, allowing both compiled SASS file and .map file to be generated in the same function call.

 As there are multiple ways of generating source comments, there are now PHP level settings to control that output.

-To generate source comments for a file inline - now in camelCase:
+To generate source comments for a file inline:

     $sass = new Sass();
     $sass->setComments(true);